Enchantress (Marvel Comics): Amora

 With the Executioner, Amora attempts to conquer Asgard with a troll army.
 She also served as Loki's lieutenant in his brief rule of Asgard.

 During the "Secret Wars," she is placed on the villains's side, but she spurns the idea of fighting a gladiatorial game for the amusement of a higher being.
 She instead proposes to Thor that the two of them simply join forces, leave both heroes and villains behind, and go back home to Asgard.

 On the appearance of Amora's sister Lorelei, it is established that the two sisters have something of a strained relationship, rooted in rivalry.
 More than a little friction is seen between the pair, not the least due to competition over which one of them would manage to seduce Thor.

 The Enchantress joined the Asgardian gods and heroes in final battle against the world-ender Surtur.
 She establishes that she is motivated by enlightened self-interest: Surtur seeks to end the world, in which case Amora would perish.

 Soon after the Surtur War, Thor leads a number of Asgardian heroes to Hel, the realm of the death goddess Hela.
 The Executioner asks Thor to let him join the expedition for reasons he does not immediately reveal.
 In truth, he had seen the Enchantress dallying with Heimdall, and, heartbroken, Skurge wishes to lose himself in a noble cause — such as rescuing lost souls from Hela.
-Thor's forces accomplish their mission but need one man to guard their retreat from Hel by holding the bridge Gjallerbru.
+Thor's forces accomplish their mission but need one man to guard their retreat from Hel by holding the bridge Gjallarbrú.
 The Executioner, knowing there was no more Amora for him, chooses to be that man, giving his life so the others might flee.
 When Amora hears the news, to everyone's surprise, she is truly grief-stricken.

-After Skurge's death, Amora continues her regular hi-jinks, occasionally helping Asgard, occasionally opposing it.
-She aids Asgard against the evil Egyptian God Seth's legions.
+After Skurge's death, Amora continues her regular tricks, both helping Asgard and opposing it on occasion.
+She aids Asgard against the evil Egyptian god Seth's legions.

 Lorelei later perishes as Amora refused to give her life for her sister's.
 The deceased Skurge (in Valhalla) rejects the Enchantress, and Amora goes on to empower the Earthman Brute Benhurst into a short-lived new Executioner to serve as her minion in Skurge's stead.
 Amora becomes vexed with the Avenger Wonder Man and assists Thor and the Warriors Three in their quest to return Odin to the throne of Asgard.
 During this time, an attraction between Amora and Asgard's guardian Heimdall is explored.
 Amora even battles the powerful entity Nightmare on behalf of both of them as Heimdall was unable to protect himself at the time.
 She ultimately rejects Heimdall when she realizes that he wishes to be married and she does not.

 In Acts of Vengeance, Amora and Skurge join forces and attack Doctor Strange, only to be bested by Clea when she flies to his aid.